 Unless otherwise specified, all dollar amounts referred to in this AIF are stated in United States dollars.
 References to CAD\$ mean Canadian dollars.

-Financial information is presented in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS), unless otherwise stated.
+Financial information is presented in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS or IFRS Accounting Standards), unless otherwise stated.

 NON-IFRS MEASURES